heroku/predictionio-engine-regression/README.md

 ## Demo Story 🐸

 Predict student's **class grade** based on their **aptitude score**.
 Several different models are trained with a small, [example data set](data/).
-The engine returns results from each algorithm as well as a combined average score.
+The engine combines predictions from each algorithm and returns a single averaged prediction.

 ## How To 📚